Prerequisite/Corequisite Key

 3 credit hours

-This course examined the trends in methodology of foreign language teaching in the United States.
+This course examines the trends in methodology of foreign language teaching in the United States.
 Course includes the development of ability in determining, stating and evaluating objectives.
 Emphasis on individualized instruction.
 Class demonstration of teaching techniques with the use of audio-visual equipment.
-Level 2 education course: requires admission to the SOE.
+Level 2 education course: requires admission to the Education Program.
 Offered fall.

 SPAN 392